 - Sleep with a pillow: If you have a habit of sleeping without a pillow, you might catch a cold easier than others.
 During the night, the sinuses have a tendency to produce more mucus.
 If your head is down at that time, these can fill the sinus cavities.
 That’s why keep your head a little elevated while sleeping at night.

 - Be gentle to the nose: Never blow your nose with too much pressure.
 It can damage the membranes.
 Try to blow one nostril at a time.
 If you blow them both together, the mucous can bounce back to the sinuses.

 - Avoid antihistamines: If you have signs of sinus infection and allergic problems, doctors might prescribe antihistamines for you.
-But doctors usually apply them as a combination with another medication.
+But doctors usually apply them in a combination with another medication.
 That’s why it won’t be a problem.
 But if you take them on your own, it can cause you problems as Antihistamines tend to thicken the mucous.

-- Be careful with decongestants: The decongestants are usually used to shrink the nasal passages’ membranes to keep them open.
+- Be careful with decongestants: Decongestants are usually used to shrink the nasal passages’ membranes to keep them open.
 But using them frequently can make you dependent on them.
 It may result in even more swelling of the membranes.
 So, use them only if prescribed by the doctors unless you’ll increase their chances of getting a sinus infection.